 How to Cut Burlap (The Right Way!)

-A couple weeks back, I went to Joann's to purchase burlap for a project in my living room (coming soon!)
+A couple weeks back, I went to Joann's to purchase burlap for my burlap walls project.
 When I took the fabric to the cut counter, the JoAnn's employee measured it out, and then started doing something fancy with one of strings instead of just cutting the fabric.
 Naturally, I asked questions.
 Lots of questions.

 Turns out, there is a right way and a wrong way to cut burlap.
 The wrong way: cut it like normal fabric.
 This creates lots of loose ends that easily unravel.
 The right way: Cut along a single thread of the fabric.
 See below.

 Note: This blog contains affiliate links.
 If you click and make a purchase, I may receive compensation (at no additional cost to you.)

 The Right Way to Cut Burlap

 Measure out the distance you want your burlap to be, and pick out a string of burlap at that point.